-Keep driving till the village of Plaka, with the marvelous view to Spinalonga island.
+Keep driving till the village of Plaka, with a marvelous view of Spinalonga Island.
 A visit to the island is a must and will be unforgettable!

 For golf lovers, the Crete Golf Club, the only 18-hole golf course on the island and one of the most impressive courses of the Mediterranean, which holds a unique challenge and a pleasant experience for both golf players and visitors all year round, is located just 25 km away.

-We propose to organize a full day excursions to the south coasts, like the well organized Matala beach, famous since 1960, as the hipes used to live there, in the caves, facing the bay and organizing parties.
+We propose to organize a full-day excursion to the south coasts, like the well organized Matala beach, famous since 1960, as the hipes used to live there, in the caves, facing the bay and organizing parties.
 You can also visit the next beach Komos, a long sandy beach. with many trees for natural shadow.
-It would be better to go there a quite day with no wind.
-Our third beach proposal is the Agiofarago Beach, just have in mind that from the parking place you need to walk 30 min. to reach the beach.
-At that beach you will feel that you have a private beach.
-At this beach there are also rocks appropriate for climbing.
+It would be better to go there on a quiet day with no wind.
+Our third beach proposal is Agiofarago Beach, just have in mind that from the parking place you need to walk 30 min. to reach the beach.
+At that beach, you will feel that you have a private beach.
+At this beach, there are also rocks appropriate for climbing.
 If you like climbing, don't forget your equipment.

 For more activities on Heraklion.